w-henderson/Stuart/README.md

 {{ my_plugin::my_function() }}
 ```

+If the function name doesn't clash with another function, the plugin name can be omitted.
+If it does, built-in functions take priority over plugin functions, but the order of plugin functions is undefined.
+So don't do that.

-### Plugin API
+### Native Plugin API

-Plugins are defined using the `define_plugin!` macro in the core crate.
+Native plugins are defined using the `define_plugin!` macro in the core crate.
 They can add functions to Stuart, which are implemented in exactly the same way as the built-in functions, and can also add parsers for new file types.
 Please refer to the [built-in functions](https://github.com/w-henderson/Stuart/tree/master/stuart-core/src/functions/parsers) for function implementation examples, and to the [image optimization plugin source code](https://github.com/w-henderson/Stuart/tree/master/plugins/imgopt) to see how parsers for new file types can be used.
 An example of calling the macro is as follows:

 ```rs
 declare_plugin! {